JamesSo1/Project_5_DragonBall_Character_Directory/README.md

 ## Notes

 The biggest challenge was being able to make all three filters work at the same time.
-I figured out that I could use ".filter()" three times for each filter to get only the results that satisfied the conditions set by all three filters.
+I figured out that I could just use ".filter()" multiple times in a row to get the results that satisfied the conditions set by all three filters.
+Another challenge was being able to use "useEffect()" properly since I didn't really understand when and why to use it before the project.
+However, after doing the project, how and why to use "useEffect()" is a lot clearer to me.

 ## License